Al2Me6/JGoL/readme.md

 The game is created on a grid (i.e. the board), where cells are generated and destroyed based on four simple cases:

 * Any live cell with one or no neighbors dies from solitude (removed from grid)
-* Any live cell with 4+ neighbors dies by overpopulation (removed from grid)
+* Any live cell with 4+ neighbors dies from overpopulation (removed from grid)
 * Any live cell with 2 or 3 neighbors survives (remains the same in grid)
 * Any empty cell with three neighbors is populated (added to the grid)